 Students who major in General Legal Studies frequently go to law school and become layers.
 However, if you are more interested in behind the scenes work you might consider majoring in or Legal Support Services.
 No matter what field you decide to pursue, you will learn fundamental legal concepts as well as current issues.
 You will take classes exploring the history of law, researching and writing for legal documents, and how to think critically.

-Legal Professions Degrees Remain Stable
+Legal Professions Degrees Shrinking in Popularity

 What Are The Requirements For a Degree in Legal Professions